Mario's Time Machine: Development

 To capitalize on educational games, which gained popularity at the time, Nintendo partnered with The Software Toolworks to develop educational Mario games.
-Nintendo licensed the characters, but the company nor Mario creator Shigeru Miyamoto were not involved in the game’s development.
-The MS-DOS and Super NES versions were developed by The Software Toolworks and published by Mindscape, while the NES version was developed by Radical Entertainment and published by Mindscape.
+Nintendo licensed the characters, but neither the company nor Mario creator Shigeru Miyamoto were involved in the game's development.
+The MS-DOS and Super NES versions were developed and published by The Software Toolworks while the NES version was developed by Radical Entertainment and published by The Software Toolworks.
 Mario's Time Machine was originally released for computers in 1993, with a deluxe re-release titled Mario's Time Machine Deluxe in 1996.
-It was later released for the Super NES in December 1993, and for the NES on June 23, 1994.
+It was later released for the Super NES in December 1993, and for the NES in June 1994.

 Reception

 Since its release, Mario's Time Machine has received mixed reviews.
-GamePro praised the game's dialogues with historical figures, commenting that "the scenarios make flesh-and-blood human beings out of people who are usually just static pictures in textbooks."
-They criticized that the Timulator controls are too confusing, especially for the game's targeted age group, but nonetheless summarized the game as both enjoyable and educational.
+GamePro praised the game's dialogues with historical figures, commenting that "the scenarios make flesh-and-blood human beings out of people who are usually just static pictures in textbooks".
+They criticized the Timulator controls as too confusing, especially for the game's targeted age group, but nonetheless summarized the game as both enjoyable and educational.
 Nintendo Power gave it a 2.65 out of five, while Electronic Gaming Monthly gave it a 6.75 out of 10.